Food Poisoning Attorneys in California

 It is possible to contract a severe illness from food poisoning, particularly if the victim does not have immediate access to medical care.

-In some extreme circumstances, the victim can sustain long-term suffering and pain from food poisoning events.
+The victim can sustain long-term suffering and pain from food poisoning events in some extreme circumstances.

 California's statutes include the following language relating to food poisoning events: